State v. Freeman

 Opinion

-Michael Owen Freeman appeals his sentence for first degree assault and first degree robbery, contending, inter alia, that the trial court erred by failing to find that the crimes merged for sentencing purposes, thereby placing him in double jeopardy.
+Michael Freeman appeals his sentence for first degree assault and first degree robbery, contending, inter alia, that the trial court erred by failing to find that the crimes merged for sentencing purposes, thereby placing him in double jeopardy.
 He also contends that the trial court erred by failing to treat the convictions as the same criminal conduct for purposes of calculating his offender score.
-We reject these and Freeman’s remaining contentions and affirm the judgment and sentence.
+We reject these and Freeman's remaining contentions and affirm the judgment and sentence.

 FACTUAL BACKGROUND

 In the early morning hours of October 29, 2001, Javon Pitchford telephoned a woman friend.
-A man answered the [368]*368call, and Pitchford could hear a party going on in the background.
+A man answered the call, and Pitchford could hear a party going on in the background.
 Pitchford and the man arranged for Pitchford to be picked up and taken to the party.

 A short time later, Michael Freeman and several unidentified males arrived to pick up Pitchford.
 When Pitchford got into the car, he and Freeman immediately recognized each other and exchanged greetings.
-They had been childhood friends, but had seen each other only a few times since they were children.
-Pitchford could not remember Freeman’s last name.
+They had been childhood friends, but had only seen each other a few times since they were children.
+Pitchford could not remember Freeman's last name.

 Pitchford wanted to buy some beer and cigarettes before going to the party, so the group drove to a store.
 Freeman began talking about the drug ecstasy and told Pitchford, "I hope you got some money."
 Pitchford believed the three men were on drugs.